 There are different types of dormer designs, including flat roof dormers, gable-fronted dormers, hipped roof dormers, and shed dormers, each with its own characteristics and advantages depending on the architectural style of the property and the homeowner’s preferences.

-Velux Loft Conversions
+Velux Loft Conversions in Brighton

 A Velux loft conversion is a type of loft conversion that involves the installation of Velux roof windows within the existing roof structure to create a habitable space.
 Velux is a well-known brand that specializes in roof windows, skylights, and related accessories.